Home » Symptoms » Dog Symptoms A-Z » Very Dark Diarrhea, Tarry Stool (Melena)

 Even if the dog is taking medications that could affect the mucous membrane of the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract, such as anti-inflammatory drugsAnti-inflammatory drugs are medications that reduce inflammation.
 They can be divided into nonsteroidal anti-inflammatory drugs (NSAIDs) and corticosteroids and are used in dogs and cats to reduce Inflammatory conditions and Pain., the veterinarian should be consulted to review the medication and possibly adjust it.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

 To detect melena, pet owners should regularly check their dog’s stool for unusual colors or consistencies.
 A black, tarry color is a clear sign that should not be ignored.

 The veterinarian will perform a thorough physical examination to assess the dog’s general condition.
-Blood tests can help detect signs of anemia or infections.
+Blood tests can help identify signs of anemia or infections.
 The function of organs such as the liver and kidneys is also checked.

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

-Until the veterinarian can be consulted, it is important to keep the dog away from any potentially harmful substances that could worsen the situation.
+Until a veterinarian can be consulted, it is important to keep the dog away from any potentially harmful substances that could worsen the situation.
 This includes certain medications or foods that could further irritate the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. mucosaMucosa, also called mucous membrane, refers to the moist lining of body cavities that are connected to the outside world, such as the mouth, nose, lungs, and gastrointestinal tract.
 It serves to protect and facilitate the absorption of nutrients..

 The pet owner should make sure to keep the dog as calm as possible in order to avoid unnecessary stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. and exertion that could worsen the blood loss.